Buanderie/siamese/README.md

 By betting that the network has a low (but non-zero) loss rate, median transfer time improves by using this method.

+Note that for this application, a more suitable library is [fecal](https://github.com/catid/fecal).

 Example codec usage with error checking omitted: